-We propose a new geothermometer (TCO2 Flux) based on soil diffuse CO2 flux and shallow temperature measurements made on areas of steam heated, thermally altered ground above active geothermal systems.
-The geothermometer is based on a previous gas (CO2) geothermometer. $T{CO2}$ Flux provides an additional exploration tool for estimating subsurface temperatures in high-temperature geothermal systems.
-The spatial distribution of geothermometry estimates matches the location of major upflow zones previously reported at the Rotokawa (New Zealand) and Wairakei (New Zealand) geothermal systems.
-Mean $T{CO2}$ Flux estimates fall within the range of deep drill hole temperatures at Wairakei, Rotokawa, Tauhara (New Zealand), Ohaaki (New Zealand), Reykjanes (Iceland) and Copahue (Argentina).
-TCO2 Flux as also evaluated at White Island (New Zealand) and Reporoa (New Zealand), where limited sub-surface data exists.
-Mode TCO2 Flux at White Island is the highest of the systems considered in this study (320 °C).
-However, the geothermometer relies on mineral-water equilibrium in neutral reservoir fluids, and this assumption would be violated in such an active and acidic environment.
-Mean TCO2 Flux at Reporce (310 °C) is high, which suggests Reporce is a separate system with a separate upflow from the nearby Waiotapu geothermal system.
+A new geothermometer (TCO2 Flux) is described based on soil diffuse CO2 flux and shallow temperature measurements made on areas of steam heated, thermally altered ground above active geothermal systems.
+TCO2 Flux provides a valuable exploration tool for estimating subsurface temperatures in high-temperature geothermal systems.
+The geothermometer was developed from a previous gas (CO2) geothermometer.
+Surveys using TCO2 Flux reveal the location of major upflow zones previously reported at the Rotokawa (New Zealand) and Wairakei (New Zealand) geothermal systems.
+Geothermometry estimates agree with the range of deep drill hole temperatures at Wairakei, Rotokawa, Tauhara (New Zealand), Ohaaki (New Zealand), Reykjanes (Iceland) and Copahue (Argentina).
+TCO2 Flux at the White Island active volcano is the highest of the systems considered in this study (320 °C).
+The geothermometer gives a high temperature at Reporoa (310 °C).
+This indicates Reporoa has a separate upflow from the nearby Waiotapu geothermal system.